FRC4048/robot-docs/docs/subsystem-logging.md

 ### Subsystem implementation

 !!! note
     each IO collection should be in charge of at most one piece of hardware.
-However you may have multiple IO collection per Subsystem
+However you may have multiple IO collections per Subsystem

 In the Subsystem, IO interfaces and inputs are stored through a `LoggableSystem`.
 The `LoggableSystem` provides a consistent way of accessing both the IO interface's methods, and the Inputs.